 Yes, you can ride the bike in the rain without fear of being electrocuted.
 But, like a regular bike, you should dry the bike after the ride, particularly metal parts such as the chain and related components to prevent corrosion.

 While the bikes can cope with rain and regular moisture from splashes etc. you should not wash the bike with a garden hose and never use a pressure washer, this may force water past seals and cause damage to internal components.
 We recommend using a damp microfiber cloth for cleaning.

 Yes, you will need to comply with the same rules as regular bicycle riders on your electric bike.

 Our bikes are covered for 1 year on all components (terms and conditions apply).
 Take a look at our full warranty statement.
 You can also double your warranty on the electrical components to 2-years by registering online.

 Do I have to pedal constantly or does the motor take control?

 In Australia, laws state that all electric bikes (motors) must only be for 'assistance' if they are fitted with a 250 Watt motor.
 This means you do need to pedal lightly to engage the motor assist, however it's worth noting that this is very light pedalling!
-Our 200 Watt bikes, the Bondi II and Tilba do have a twist hand throttle (like a motor bike) as well as being a pedal assist electric bike.
+Our 200 Watt bikes, the Bondi II and Tilba do have a twist thumb throttle (like a motor bike) as well as being a pedal assist electric bike.